29 June 2012

 How to Mosaic Using Ceramic Leaf shapes

-Then, when the clay has firmed a little more, cut around the shapes with a pottery knife (or an ordinary kitchen knife- that works too)
+Once the clay has firmed up a little more—no longer sticky, but still slightly pliable—carefully cut around the leaf shapes using a pottery knife (or even an ordinary kitchen knife works perfectly well).

-Use a damp sponge to clean up the edges, leaving the leaf on the surface, to protect the leaf imprint in the clay from being wiped off.
+Use a damp sponge to neaten the edges, keeping the actual leaf in place to protect its beautiful imprint from being wiped away.

-Peel off the leaf and gently wipe edges one more time.
+Peel off the leaf and gently wipe the edges one more time.

 Craig's Table